Intracervical insemination (ICI)

 Intracervical insemination (ICI) is a fertility treatment which can be performed at home.
-It involves a cervical cap which keeps the semen against the cervix for an extended amount of time.
-Here we explain what ICI is, who might need it and how it’s performed.
+It involves placing sperm near the cervix in order to conceive.
+This can be performed using a syringe or a cervical cap.
+A cervical cap will keep semen against the cervix for an extended amount of time.

 How can I access ICI?